-The acoustic echo canceller (AEC) reference should generally contain exactly the same audio signals as what is coming out of your loudspeaker(s) minus any local microphone(s) that might be used for sound reinforcement, since the signal output from the loudspeaker is what is then picked up by the room's microphones causing acoustic echo.
+The acoustic echo canceller (AEC) reference should generally contain exactly the same audio signals as what is coming out of your loudspeaker(s), since the signal output from the loudspeaker is what is then picked up by the room's microphones causing acoustic echo.
 Note that this statement is a general statement.
+Conditions for this being true follow:

+If your system

+does NOT have

+sound

+reinforcement,

-Conditions for this being true follow: If your system does NOT have sound reinforcement, The AEC reference should contain exactly the same audio as the loudspeaker output: all far end audio, audio from the phone add, program audio, etc. If you are using crosspoint gains in the loudspeaker mix, apply the same gains to the signals in your reference.
-If your system has sound reinforcement, • Do NOT mix your room microphones into the reference, but include all other audio (program audio, remote audio, phone audio, etc.).
+- The AEC reference should contain exactly the same audio as the loudspeaker output: all far end audio, audio from the phone add, program audio, etc. - If your system contains stereo inputs and outputs, the reference must contain a mix of both stereo inputs.
+For example, if your VCR audio is in stereo, the reference should contain both the left and right signals each attenuated by 3 dB, as well as any other audio that is going to your loudspeaker. - If you are using crosspoint gains in the loudspeaker mix, apply the same gains to the signals in your reference.

+If your system • Do NOT mix your room microphones into the reference, but include all other has sound audio (program audio, remote audio, phone audio, etc.). reinforcement,